Statue of Tony Gwynn

-Tony Gwynn is a bronze sculpture by William Behrends depicting the professional baseball player of the same name, installed outside San Diego's Petco Park, in the U.S. state of California.
+Tony Gwynn is a bronze sculpture by William Behrends depicting the baseball player Tony Gwynn, installed outside San Diego's Petco Park, in the U.S. state of California.

 Description

 The bronze statue is 9.5 feet tall.
 An inscription on the front of the statue's base reads, "Tony Gwynn, Mr. Padre".
 The reverse side of the base has an inscription by Gwynn's father: "If you work hard, good things will happen."

 History

 The sculpture was installed in 2007.

 Fans gathered at the sculpture to pay tribute to Gwynn, following his death in 2014.